We know you have worked hard and now there may be a reason you cannot work.

 When you are represented by a lawyer, Social Security realizes that someone who understands the law will use it to your advantage.
 For example, you might be eligible for retroactive benefits for up to 12 months prior to your application date, but it depends upon the alleged onset date of your disability.

 Attorneys understand the complexities involved in determining onset dates.
 They also know how to fight on your behalf when the government counters the alleged onset date with its own date that is referred to as the established onset date.
 The established date must be supported by medical evidence, so your lawyer can fight them on this point.

 Appeals of denials for disability benefits can be difficult

 Social Security Disability denials go through multiple levels of appeals.
 When dealing with an attorney Social Security is confronting someone with knowledge of the law and the skills to draft briefs and present evidence in support of your claim.
 Individuals attempting to handle their own appeals are at a disadvantage because they are attempting something new and unfamiliar to them.

 SSD lawyers have experience conducting cross examination of medical or vocation experts presented by the government at hearings.
 They also know what documents or testimony can be the most beneficial to your case.
 The legal arguments they use at the higher appeals are supported by what they accomplished on your behalf at the hearing stages of your claim.

-The McCravy Newlon & Sturkie Law Firm has been able to help many people with legitimate claims who have been denied Social Security Disability benefits.
-Please contact us using the form here or call us toll free at 1-800-376-4529.
+The McCravy Newlon, Sturkie & Clardy Law Firm has been able to help many people with legitimate claims who have been denied Social Security Disability benefits.
+Please contact us using the form here or call us at (864) 388-9100.